Office of Client Advocacy

 The Office of Client Advocacy (OCA) Foster Care Ombudsman and Youth Grievance Programs ensure that foster parents and children served by Child Welfare Services (CWS) have easy access to a grievance process that is fair, effective, and efficient.

 Foster parents and children served by CWS have the statutory right to file grievances without fear of retaliation or discrimination.
 If any person attempts to block a grievance, contact OCA at 405-522-2720.
 Individuals who file grievance through either program have a right to receive a written response to their grievance and to elevate their concerns if not satisfied with a proposed grievance resolution.

 If you are a foster parent, you may file a grievance on behalf of yourself.
 This includes kinship placements, regardless of whether their certification is complete.
 Anyone can file on behalf of a child served by CWS.

 What complaints are considered?

-When a grievance is submitted, the FCO program is notified.
-Staff will contact the foster parent within two business days to answer any questions and to provide additional information about the process.
+After a grievance is received, the FCO or Youth Grievance Program will contact you to answer questions and to provide additional information about the process.

-In addition to handling grievances, the FCO program processes investigations of foster parent retaliation complaints.
-The program also provides training sessions to foster parents on a variety of topics.
-Finally, the FCO assists foster parents informally by providing information about and connections with a variety of helpful resources.”
+Policies related to OCA grievance processes can be found at Oklahoma Administrative Code 340:2-3-45, 340:2-3-47, and 340:2-3-50.
+In addition to handling grievances, OCA investigates retaliation complaints for foster parents and children served by CWS.
+The FCO program also provides training sessions to foster parents on a variety of topics and assists foster parents by providing information and connections with a variety of helpful resources.